-As she revealed her debut collection of fragrances, Terry de Gunzburg told us that some of the five initial scents had been 14 years in the creation.
-Well, this renowned make-up artist – creator of YSL’s Touche Eclat and then of her own fah-bu-lous By Terry make-up line – is nothing if not a perfectionist.
+As she first revealed her debut collection of fragrances, Terry de Gunzburg told us that some of the five initial scents had been 14 years in the creation.
+And we weren’t surprised.

 Explains Terry: ‘I had to progress slowly in order to learn and understand about essences that felt right, which was a humbling yet enriching experience.
 I had to ignore the dos and don’ts imposed by trends or a commercial brief.
 Free from any restrictions, I have followed my instinct to create pure, original and extravagantly high-quality fragrances.’

 Born into a family of scientists, Terry initially studied medicine at university – but the creative streak runs so deep through Terry de Gunzburg that it probably surprised nobody when she quit the hospital to develop her artistic side, instead.
 To pass some time before an arts degree, Terry signed up for a course in aesthetics at Paris’s celebrated Carita salon, following the techniques created by the Carita sisters.

 It was life-changing.
 One day, Maria Carita sent her to a Vogue fashion shoot for the magazine’s haute couture edition, when no other make-up artist was available.
 As Terry later explained, because she didn’t know what she was ‘supposed to do’, she dived right in, followed her heart, and used the techniques she’d perfected.
 It was a huge success – and she never did get to art school.
 (Although she pursues her passion for paintings and sculpture via an extraordinary art collection.)